matt-aes/bazaar/specsservice/README.md

 will return the JSON data:

 ```
 {   "model": "Cessna Skymaster",
     "type":  "twin",
     "hp":    420,
     "seats": 6,
     "speed": 180,
     "range": 840,
     "load":  1700 }
 ```

-For this simple demo application, the aircraft specifications are simply stored in a JSON file in `specsservice/data/inventory.json`.
+For this simple demo application, the aircraft specifications are simply stored in a `json` file in `specsservice/data/inventory.json`.
 This is read in at startup and saved in the `specs` variable in the main program in `specsservice/service.py`.